 Small funnel

-Start with clean, sterilized supplies.
-In a mason jar, combine the vodka, essential oils and solubilizer, if desired.
-Pick your favourite holiday essential oil combo from our recipes above.
+2. Using a small funnel, combine the vodka, essential oils and solubilizer in your spray bottle.
+Choose your favorite holiday essential oil combo from our recipes above.

 Recipe notes

-- Please don’t use witch hazel instead of vodka – it does not contain enough alcohol to be effective.
+• Please don’t use witch hazel instead of vodka – it does not contain enough alcohol to be effective.

-DIY Holiday Room Spray with Essential Oils
+DIY Holiday Room Spray Recipes

 Instructions